 Examples

-In this example we will use the plugin to validate a request’s path parameter.
+In this example, use the plugin to validate a request’s path parameter.

 -